Maps, Maps and more Maps

 From the Crab Orchard exit off I-40, exit 329, head east on Route 70 for 4.5 miles to the Ozone Falls State Natural Area.
 Park on either side of the road where parking is available being careful not to block roads or driveways.

-CT Peavine-McGinnis Creek
+CT Peavine-McGinnis Section

 - Distance: 4.4 miles (round-trip)